maxtaco/oneshallpass/README.md

 ### Why not `bcrypt`?

-`bcrypt` does not offer the security properties we need for 1SP.
-`bcrypt` and their ilk are useful for hashing passwords on the server-side.
+Standard `bcrypt` has not, to my knowledge, been analyzed to offer the security properties we need for 1SP.  `bcrypt` and their ilk are useful for hashing passwords on the server-side.
 They make guesses expensive for adversaries trying to "crack" a compromised password file, in which the adversary's goal is to recover as many as passwords possible in the shortest amount of time.

 We seek different properties.
-In particular, we assume that an attacker has acceess to some of your passwords stored on servers that he broke into (and whose programmers failed to secure with any sort of hashing mechanism).
+In particular, we assume that an attacker has access to some of your passwords stored on servers that he broke into (and whose programmers failed to secure with any sort of hashing mechanism).
 And he's smart enough to know that you're using 1SP.
 Thus, for each site he's broken into, he has a pair (t,m), where t is the input text to the 1SP function